cs-ed/edtech-plan-bhaney5689/README.md

 ### Situation

+Scientific Programming will align with Computer Science Standards for Public Schools.
+This elective course will be for a class size of 25.
+Student demographics of note include 75% latino and 50% economoically

 Provide relevant details about your course and/or school that will influence the decisions in the plan.
 What assets and constraints do you face?
 What is the context of your class, considering demographic and technical resources?